theosotr/cynthia-eval/README.md

 ```

 For each bug,
-dump the URL pointing to the bug report
+dump the URLs pointing to our bug reports

 ```bash
 cynthia@2c16ea0e6849:~$ sqlite3 bugs/bugdb.sqlite3 \